Yasmeen Williams: Early life

-Sweet Honey In The Rock
+Sweet Honey in the Rock

 About a year after she first heard them sing, Williams joined the D.C.
 Black Repertory Theatre Company.
 A community funded program, it was under the directorship of actor Robert Hooks and his wife Rosie.
-The leader of Sweet Honey In The Rock, Bernice Johnson Reagon, was the Director of the theatre's Music Department.
+The leader of Sweet Honey in the Rock, Bernice Johnson Reagon, was the Director of the theatre's Music Department.

-In 1976, after hearing Williams sing in class one day, Bernice Johnson Reagon, asked Yasmeen to audition for Sweet Honey In The Rock and she was accepted into the group.
-She sang with Sweet Honey for 17 years.
-While her full-time involvement ended in 1985, she often returned for special events and recordings.
+In 1976, after hearing Williams sing in class one day, Bernice Johnson Reagon, asked Yasmeen to audition for Sweet Honey in the Rock and she was accepted into the group.
+She sang with Sweet Honey for 20 years.
+While her full-time involvement ended in 1986, she sang with Sweet Honey part-time, Often returned for special events and recordings until 1996. she had still been in contacts with the group and sometimes performs as a substitute singer to this day.

-Sweet Honey In The Rock traveled the world singing and grassroots organizing.
+Sweet Honey in the Rock traveled the world singing and grassroots organizing.
 The group was booked internationally by Roadwork, another woman's group that was co-organized by Bernice Johnson Reagon and Amy Horowitz.
-Roadwork not only worked with Sweet Honey In The Rock, but also created Sisterfire, an urban, global multiracial women's cultural festival that brought together diverse women artists like Sweet Honey In The Rock, and other radical women artists.
-Williams was part of Sweet Honey In The Rock during this time period along with Bernice Johnson Reagon, Evelyn Harris, Patricia Johnson, and later Ysaye Barnwell, and was heavily influenced by the management and organization of Roadwork.
+Roadwork not only worked with Sweet Honey in the Rock, but also created Sisterfire, an urban, global multiracial women's cultural festival that brought together diverse women artists like Sweet Honey in the Rock, and other radical women artists.
+Williams was part of Sweet Honey in the Rock during this time period along with Bernice Johnson Reagon Evelyn Maria Harris, Patricia Johnson McQueen, and later Ysaye Maria Barnwell in 1979, and was heavily influenced by the management and organization of Roadwork.

-The recipients of numerous awards, including a Grammy for their work on Folkways: A Vision Shared - A Tribute to Woody Guthrie & Leadbelly.
-Sweet Honey In The Rock is an American institution which is featured in the National Museum of African American History and Culture and the National Museum of American History.
+The recipients of numerous awards, including a Grammy for their work on Folkways: A Vision Shared – A Tribute to Woody Guthrie & Leadbelly.
+Sweet Honey in the Rock is an American institution which is featured in the National Museum of African American History and Culture and the National Museum of American History.

-Recordings & Major Performances
+Recordings and Major Performances

 Major recordings and performances while Williams was active in the group include: